wasmCloud/wasmcloud-dev-site/content/app-dev/debugging/actors.en.md

 {"error":"Host send error Invocation not authorized: missing claim for wasmcloud:keyvalue"}
 ```
 When you see this error, ensure that you've both signed your actor and linked your actor to the appropriate provider.

+### Misconfigured Link Definitions
+When link definitions are misconfigured, you'll find errors like the ones above for missing link definitions.
+The host runtime looks at a link definition as a unique binding between an actor and a capability provider on a specific link name to communicate over a specific capability contract.
+If the actor ID, provider ID, link name, or contract ID are misspelled or omitted then the runtime will deny the invocation as if it does not exist.
+This is as designed, no typo should be accepted in favor of compromising security.

+The command line wasmCloud shell (aka [wash](https://github.com/wasmCloud/wash)) attempts to safeguard against misspellings, though it is unable to determine if a link definition is between the intended actor and provider.
+If you are establishing a link definition but still see errors that indicate that it's missing, first verify that the link definition specifies the correct actor, provider, link name, and contract ID.
+You can query all established link definitions in your lattice using `wash ctl link query`.